-Working with our outstanding researchers and experts in education, you will develop innovative research, writing, teaching and leadership skills.
+Working with our outstanding researchers and experts in education, you will develop innovative research, writing, teaching, and leadership skills.
 Our MEd program gives you the flexibility to choose your research focus.
-We offer a diverse range of courses and, as a researcher in our community, you will have opportunities to to engage in outreach initiatives in the community and in local, national, and international partnerships.
+We offer a diverse range of courses and, as a researcher in our community, you will have opportunities to engage in outreach initiatives in the community and in local, national, and international partnerships.

 Research with us!

 Our faculty brings together diverse perspectives on education and fosters multidisciplinary expertise in the following areas:

 - Assessment and Evaluation